hzhreal/HTOS/README.md

 - Cd into the directory and run ```pip install -r requirements.txt```
 - Run bot.py
 - Do /init in the channel you want the private threads to get created in, the button will work even if you restart the bot because it is a persistent view
-- Make sure you are running the pkg
+- Make sure you are running the pkg and the SDKeyUnsealer payload (optional)
 - Enjoy!

 ### Disclaimers